soranoo/youtube-channel-banner/README.md

 - **Hide Channel Content**: Banned channels' videos will be replaced with a message indicating they are hidden
 - **Easy Management**: Add and remove channels from your ban list through the extension popup
 - **Realtime Sync Across Sessions**: Ban list is shared between regular and incognito modes
+- **Import/Export**: Backup and restore your ban list with JSON files

 ## 🚀 Installation